rhunsulrana/RepData_PeerAssessment1/PA1_template.md

 Reproducible Research: Peer Assessment 1
 ========================================
 coursera.org - repdata-005
 Brendan Swiniarski - August 2014

 ## Data
 I will be using the 'activity.csv' unzipped from the original zip file provided
-    in the [git repository][assignment_repository]that we forked for this assignment, and made available from the hosted file [linked in the assignment's instructions][hosted_dataset].
+    in the [git repository][assignment_repository] that we forked for this assignment, and made available from the hosted file [linked in the assignment's instructions][hosted_dataset].

 This dataset contains self-reported activity in number of steps per 5-minute
-    interval throughout each day, from 2012-10-01 through 2012-11-30.
+    interval throughout each day, from October 1, 2012 through November 30, 2012.

 This dataset follows the following scheme: